TruStory/truchain/docs/spec/slashing/README.md

 ### Messages

 `SlashArgumentMsg` increments the `SlashCount` of an `Argument`.
 If `SlashCount` exceeds the `MaxStakeSlashCount` param, implement punishments.
-Only a user with an earned trustake of greater than 100 can slash.
+Only a user with an earned trustake of greater than `SlashMinStake` can slash *or* `SlashAdmins`.
 In the future, this value will be based on the total earned trustake in the community and user reputation.

 Fail validation if the `SlashCount` already exceeds `MaxStakeSlashCount`, preventing further slashing on the argument.